The Bankrate promise

 When it comes to important credit card fees, this comparison ends in a draw.
 Neither card carries an annual fee, making both cards a good option for those looking to skip the yearly payment.

 Credit cards with no annual fee are especially helpful for those who don’t spend a lot on plastic but still want to earn something in return.

 On your next trip abroad, you’ll want to pack the Capital One Quicksilver instead of the Chase Freedom Unlimited.
-The Capital One Quicksilver doesn’t charge any foreign transaction fees, while the Chase Freedom Unlimited charges 3 percent on each purchase made overseas.
+The Capital One Quicksilver doesn’t charge any foreign transaction fees, while the Chase Freedom Unlimited charges a 3 percent fee on each purchase made outside of the United States.